-This book is intended for people who are developing the contracts for endpoints that are going to be deployed into the Artix ESB C++ Runtime.
+This book is intended for people who are developing the contracts for endpoints that are going to be deployed into Artix ESB for C++.
 It assumes a working knowledge of WSDL and XML.
 It also assumes a working knowledge of the underlying middleware technology being discussed.